Carson Kelly Preview, Player Props: Tigers vs. Yankees

 Carson Kelly At The Plate

-- Kelly is batting .217 with three doubles, a home run and seven walks.
+- Kelly has three doubles, a home run and seven walks while hitting .211.

-- Kelly has picked up a hit in 15 of 33 games this season, with multiple hits five times.
+- Kelly has picked up a hit in 44.1% of his 34 games this year, with more than one hit in 14.7% of them.

-- He has gone deep in one of 33 games, and in 1% of his plate appearances.
+- He has hit a home run in one of 34 games, and in 1% of his plate appearances.

-- Kelly has driven in a run in five games this season (15.2%), including one multiple-RBI game.
+- In five games this year, Kelly has picked up an RBI, with more than one RBI once.

-- He has scored in six of 33 games so far this year.
+- He has scored in six games this season (17.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.